-Vision for Opportunity Centers
+Vision for Rural Opportunity Centers

 Educate Tanzania is committed to the intentions and education of the people in Karagwe, Tanzania and its surrounding area.
 Since its inception in 2010, Educate Tanzania has brought the campus site plan, constructed classrooms, labs, a media center, a water harvesting system and an agricultural curriculum for the University now known as KARUCO.
-Next steps focus on development of Opportunity Centers so graduates can return to their communities and have a place to grow their businesses after KARUCO.
+Next steps focus on development of Rural Opportunity Centers (ROCs) so graduates can return to their communities and have a place to grow their businesses after KARUCO.

 You can help move this mission forward today!

 Dr. Benson Bagonza, founder of KARUCO was born and raised in Karagwe, Tanzania and was introduced to the U.S. in 1996 when he was admitted to the University of Chicago.
 For the next eight years he lived in the U.S. and concluded his doctoral research by proposing the establishment of an agricultural university in Tanzania.

 To empower the half million people in the Karagwe District and bring them out of poverty through a university-based agribusiness incubator.
 When Benson returned to Tanzania in 2003 to assume the role of Bishop of the Karagwe Diocese of the Evangelical Lutheran Church (ELCT), he proposed KARUCO (Karagwe University College) in a concept paper.
 The concept was approved by the general Assembly of the ELCT in 2006.

 Since that time, the concept, plans and strategy have been embraced at all levels from Karagwe’s grassroots community members to National leaders in Tanzania’s central government, to global partners of the ELCT.